 Sweet Virginia Foundation is a not-for-profit 501(c)3 educational organization.
-Our mission is to make the world a healthier and happier place by teaching kids about honey bees and giving away sunflowers to folks in care facilities.
+Sweet Virginia is on a mission to create a healthier, happier planet.
+We teach kids about honey bees and share the joy of sunflowers.

 Over the past 25 years, Dan has served as Founder, Chairman, Chief Executive, Board Member and Advisor to multiple technology startups that created hundreds of jobs and hundreds of millions in revenue.
 Now he’s turned his attention to education, focusing on opening young eyes to the beauty and order in nature.
 Dan believes that today, separated more than ever from the natural world, we must consciously foster in children love and appreciation for the symphony of life in nature.
 Dan graduated summa cum laude from the University of Maryland and earned an MBA from Harvard Business School.

 Helen is a lifelong learner fueled by an innate curiosity and exploration which she contributes to growing up on her parents’ small Maryland farm.
 She is a nonprofit executive with more than 20 years of management experience working for two high-profile trade associations, an education foundation (K-12), professional membership societies and a private nonprofit (pre-K).
 She holds a Master of Science, Information & Telecommunications Systems Management and a Bachelor of Science, Food Science from the University of Maryland.
 In her spare-time, you can find Helen biking/hiking through Rock Creek Park or helping out on the family farm.